Adding the Theme

 Step 2: Then click on the Activate link under each plugin title and enjoy these plugins.

-- Estate Core: Estate Core is a required plugin.
-It has all the core features of the theme, like the post type, all custom shortcodes, widgets etc.
+- Language School Core: The Language School Core is a required plugin.
+It has all the core features and settings of the theme, like the post type, all custom shortcodes, widgets etc.

 - WP Page Builder: WP Page Builder is a necessary and required plugin.
 It is a highly responsive drag & drop page builder, that allows you to create a complete website with a lot of customization options and over 30+ addons.